nttams/nttams.github.io/src/README.md

 I graduated from Bach Khoa University as an Automation system engineer.
 I also worked as a part-time automation system engineer from 3rd year, most of my work were programming for PLC, 6-axis robot controllers, and motion controllers.
 I also collaborate with mechanial and electrical teams to design and assembly automation systems.

 Then I switched my career to Software Engineering.
-First I worked at DEK Technologies Vietnam for about 1.5 years, my work was about a large-scaled distributed system in telecom industry.
-Most of my daily jobs were develop and maintain SIP framework, network monitoring, blacklisting mechanisms for CSCF node in IMS network.
-And my last 4 months at DEK, I worked as a customer support engineer, the most important responsibility was to help customer recover as soon as posible from issue happens in live node.
+For the last 1.5 years, my work was about a large-scaled distributed system in telecom industry.
+Most of my daily jobs were develop and maintain SIP framework, network monitoring, blacklisting mechanisms.
+And my last 4 months, I worked as a customer support engineer, the most important responsibility was to help customer's system recover as soon as posible from issue happens in live node.
 I also answer queries from customers from all over the world about configuration, behaviors and identify issue for design and maintanence team to fix.

 ### Projects
 Most of my projects are on [github](https://github.com/nttams)